2E0PGS/blog/_posts/2020-02-09-email-privacy.md

 ~~It only seems to care if the PTR of the IPv4 points to a domain and if that domain points to the same IPv4.~~

-~~This is presumbly because my domain could have multiple origin IPs due to multiple outbound SMTP server cluster.~~
+~~This is presumably because my domain could have multiple origin IPs due to multiple outbound SMTP server cluster.~~

 In this context "client" means the sending SMTP server: `mout-u-204.mailbox.org` and "sender" means the senders domain: `my-domain.co.uk`

 It probably depends how strict the mail server is.
 It may check PTR of the "client" and the "sender" ~~which appears to be the case for 365~~.
-My email stopped getting flagged as spam once I made these changes. **After further investigaion detailed below and examination of email headers I see that the SPF record didn't propagate to exchange servers at the time I was having issues**.
+My email stopped getting flagged as spam once I made these changes. **After further investigation detailed below and examination of email headers I see that the SPF record didn't propagate to exchange servers at the time I was having issues**.
 So the fact I made my "sender" domain have a reverse PTR was a false positive and had no effect I now believe.
-So I will make my domains point to my web server which unfrotunatly has a no FCrDNS IP but it shouldn't cause me any problems.
+So I will make my domains point to my web server which unfortunately has a no FCrDNS IP but it shouldn't cause me any problems.

 Looking at the [postfix/postconf man pages](https://linux.die.net/man/5/postconf)